·

 verb “front”

-front; he fronts; past fronted, part. fronted; ger. fronting
+infinitive front; he fronts; past tense fronted; past part. fronted; ger. fronting

 1. to be oriented towards